-Dr. Mark Angelo, Head, Division of Palliative Medicine is the program director for this one year training fellowship.
-Dr. Angelo has taught residents and fellows in Palliative Medicine for several years at Cooper and he is currently the Director of Professionalism and Communication within the Internal Medicine Residency Program at Cooper University Hospital.
-He has lectured extensively at Cooper and elsewhere on many topics in palliative medicine including starting a palliative care program, novel approaches to palliative medicine, pain and symptom management, and multidisciplinary approaches to patient care.
+Dr. Mark Angelo is program director, and head of the Division of Palliative Medicine.
+Dr. Angelo has taught residents and fellows in palliative medicine for several years at Cooper, and started the Cooper HPM fellowship in 2014.
+He has lectured extensively at Cooper and elsewhere on many topics in palliative medicine, including starting a palliative care program, novel approaches to palliative medicine, pain and symptom management, and multidisciplinary approaches to patient care.